Scott Weiland’s Rock and Roll Legacy and Life of Addiction

 Although the spectrum/continuum concept is the best way to study alcoholism, it is not the best way to label people who have problems with alcohol,” says Dr. Frances.
 “The DSM-5 decision to lump beginning drinkers with end stage alcoholics was driven by researchers who are not sensitive to how the label would play out in young people’s lives.

 Labels aside, alcohol abuse at any stage or age can be dangerous.
 Whether you have mild AUD or are struggling with severe alcohol dependence, there are a multitude of treatment and recovery options available.
 From inpatient/outpatient rehab to alternative therapies to mutual aid support groups, finding the program that works best for your individual needs is key.
-The right treatment and the support of family and friends will give you the best chance at a successful recovery.
+Treatment and the support of family and friends will give you the best chance at a successful recovery.